 A look at life (so far) during Covid-19 and related creative work

 January 2020 began on a pretty hopeful note, and, personally, I needed that.
-I started the new year hoping for a better year, and did a pretty good job keeping up with my New Year’s resolutions, at least some of them.
-Then we’ve heard rumors about a new virus surfacing oceans and continents away.
+I started the new year hoping for a better year and did a pretty good job keeping up with my New Year’s resolutions, at least some of them.
+Then we heard rumors about a new virus surfacing oceans and continents away.
 Soon, it turned out that those rumors were true.

 Schools turned to virtual classes.
 So did everybody else, if or whenever possible.
 Life…living was still happening, mostly online.

-Daily tasks started to change, their priorities to shift.
+Daily tasks started to change, and their priorities shifted.
 Everyday, mundane, activities started to take up more of our time.

 Along the way, I’ve learned new things and tried my hand at a few more.
 With several of my pre-Covid-19 projects and gigs hitting the dust, I allowed myself more time to think and work on personal projects.
 Good or bad or works in progress, they’ve kept me alive so far, mentally and creatively.

 As life during Coronavirus continues to unfold, there will be more stories to tell, more art to create.
 The journey through this new life might continue to be a bumpy ride, at least in part.
 Will have to wait and see.

 In the meantime, I hope you stay safe and are well, and, as always, thank you for stopping by!